min2ha/ukwa-site/content/target/60334/index.en.md

   "subject": null
 }

-# Guardian, The: Online test aims to predict best antidepressants for individual patients

 News article about researchers developing an internet-based tool they hope will predict the effectiveness of antidepressants for individual patients, ending the current prescription lottery.